Emerging Sustainable Architect / Designer

 Key considerations: innovation, functionality, expertise, measurable sustainable qualities in the medium- to long-term.

-To be eligible for this category your project must be located in Australia, and must have been completed between 1 July 2023 and 30 June 2024.
+To be eligible for this category, your project must be located in Australia and completed between 1 January 2024 and 30 June 2025.
+Previous shortlisted entries will not be considered.

-A childcare centre, preschool, primary, secondary or tertiary educational facility or a faculty where an educational institution is a partner.
+A childcare centre, preschool, primary, secondary or tertiary educational facility or a research facility where an educational institution is a partner.

 All projects and architectural firms located within Australia are eligible.
 Outside of these preliminary requirements, the qualities and characteristics of nominations under the education & research category include: